-For secondary prevention, Kentucky was successful in expanding PEMs to multiple locations, for a total of 13 sites.
-Additionally, Kentucky plans to allocate additional funding to Community Collaboration for Children (CCC) services to target reduction of existing waitlists.
-As identified in the Title IV-E Five-Year Prevention Plan, children meeting Kentucky's foster care candidacy definition total over 27,000, with Kentucky having the capacity to meet 1/5 of the need with contracted prevention services.
+For secondary prevention, Kentucky was successful in expanding PEMs.
+Funds from the American Rescue Act will be used to sustain the PEM expansion, funds to decrease wait lists, and to provide concrete supports to families in each region in CY 2024 and beyond.
+As identified in the Title IV-E Five-Year Prevention Plan, children meeting Kentucky's foster care candidacy definition total over 27,000, with Kentucky having the capacity to meet one-fifth of the need with contracted prevention services.
 Kentucky continues to pursue expansion of child welfare contracted prevention services, including stakeholder partnership and advocacy for additional funding from the legislature.

-Kentucky expanded FPP to serve more families and train further in FFPSA EBPs, through use of State General Funds in CY 2022.
 A Title IV-E Five-Year Prevention Plan amendment was approved in CY 2021, to include expanded use of MI and use of HFW.
 Another amendment was submitted to the Children's Bureau in March 2022 to add Intercept® as an EBP.
 This amendment was approved in September 2022.
-Intercept® is an EBP through Youth Villages piloting in Cumberland, Southern Bluegrass, and The Lakes service regions.
-A third amendment is in draft to include KSTEP as an EBP for transitional claiming, to expand the definition for candidates for foster care to include children who have come to the attention of the child welfare agency, and child welfare workers utilizing MI as an EBP.
+Intercept® is an EBP through Youth Villages piloted in Cumberland, Southern Bluegrass, and The Lakes service regions.
+The third Five-Year Prevention Plan amendment was submitted in September 2023 which proposed KSTEP as an EBP for transitional claiming, to expand the definition for candidates for foster care to include children who have come to the attention of the child welfare agency, and child welfare workers utilizing MI as an EBP.
+KSTEP was considered ineligible for inclusion until the program has been reviewed and rated by the Prevention Services Clearinghouse.